Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: EXPERIMENTAL SETUP

 \subsection{Metrics}

 \textbf{Planner.} To evaluate the planner, we report the total transect duration (i.e., the cumulative cost as defined in Section~\ref{subsec:mdp_formulation}), which is the objective that the method optimises for.
 As secondary metrics, we report the number of dives (highly correlated with total duration) and the total distance covered for each traversal.
 All ± entries in tables denote 95\% confidence intervals.
+Occasionally, navigation plans were not generated or followed by the glider due to planned (e.g., software upgrades) or unplanned (e.g., anomalies causing abort of the dive) concerns.
+Even though these events typically impacted a single surfacing, they compromise the transect validity.
+Such transects were excluded from the planner evaluation.

-\textbf{Simulator.} To evaluate the simulator, we report the true and simulated dive distances and durations, as well as their differences (deltas).
-These metrics are assessed on the dives recorded during the live deployment, which were not used for simulator parameter fitting or validation.
-Furthermore, as the simulator is stochastic and produces several plausible surfacing locations and times, we report statistics with respect to the sample means obtained by drawing $40$ samples for each dive.
+\textbf{Simulator.} To evaluate the simulator, we report the true and simulated dive distances and durations as well as their differences (deltas).
+Since datasets contain different numbers of dives, we report the mean (per-dive) log-likelihood $\bar{\ell}$ instead of the summed log-likelihood $\ell$.
+These metrics are assessed on the dives recorded during the live deployment, which were not used for simulator optimisation or validation.
+Furthermore, as the simulator is stochastic and produces several plausible next states, we report statistics with respect to the sample means obtained by drawing $40$ samples for each dive.